microsoft/r-server-fraud-detection/local.md

 ## Setup for Local Code Execution

-You can execute code on your local computer and push the computations to the SQL Server on the VM  that was created by the Azure AI Gallery.
+You can execute code on your local computer and push the computations to the SQL Server on the VM  that was created using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick Start page</a>.
 But first you must perform the following steps.

 ## On the VM: Configure VM for Remote Access